-c) Consolidation Course (3 cps)
+d) University ePortfolio (3 cps)

-- taken after completion of all the Breadth Courses, or concurrently with the fourth (i.e. the last) Breadth Course - a "capstone" course which requires students both to reflect critically on their experience - within General Education, in their disciplinary, professional and co-curricular studies, and in their lives beyond the classroom - and to develop an integrated view of how and where they position themselves in relation to their future goals, plans, and aspirations - comprises several class meetings and consultations, and involves students working independently and in small work teams - students have to study one Consolidation Course from a set of courses offered by different departments - 3.2.4 Students are strongly encouraged to visit the General Education website (www.eduhk.hk/geo) for more details of the GE programme, including the course structure and assessment, course list and intended learning outcomes, attendance policy, and guidelines and regulations.
+- UePortfolio is a 3-cp compulsory "capstone" course which requires students to reflect critically on the knowledge and skills acquired in their studies within General Education (GE), in their disciplinary and professional courses, international exchanges, and block practices or internships and in their lives beyond the classroom and to develop an integrated view of how and where they position themselves in relation to their future goals, plans, and aspirations.
+The UePortfolio course will comprise several class meetings and consultations, but will also involve students working independently and in small work teams. - 3.2.4 Students are strongly encouraged to visit the General Education website (www.eduhk.hk/geo) for more details of the GE programme, including the course structure and assessment, course list and intended learning outcomes, attendance policy, and guidelines and regulations.